top of page

 Therefore, keeping in mind the goal of peace and godliness that will attract people to know God, the writer instructs three groups:

-• all men to stop the anger and arguing,
+• all men to stop the anger, arguing, domineering

 • all women to stop displaying their wealth and instead display their good works,

-• one particular woman to learn the true message, stop teaching until she learns correct doctrine, not domineering another.
+• one particular woman to learn the true message (v1.
+1), stop teaching until she learns the correct doctrine, stop domineering her husband.

 screenshot Lynn Cohick